 Look for the Key Skills for Cybersecurity Experts

 When it comes to recruiting a cybersecurity specialist, the candidate who is most qualified on paper is not necessarily the best one for the job.
 Those who are most successful in the field tend to think outside the box and boast skills that may be demonstrated through prior experience or practical tests and demonstrations.

 - Ability to detect unauthorized intrusion on systems via network traffic, unusual activity, or physical threats

 - Secure software development skills

-- Ability to analyse, diagnose, and detect security risks
+- Ability to analyze, diagnose, and detect security risks

-- Keeping up to date with latest news and developments in cybersecurity
+- Keeping up to date with the latest news and developments in cybersecurity

 - Skilled in innovation and attacking problems from different angles